 Meeting and Surfing with a Legend at Pohoiki

-Now as if the Bays aren’t enough for one spot to offer there is a whole different world just a short walk through the parking lot to the North side of the park.
+Now as if the Bays aren’t enough for one spot to offer there is a whole different world just a short walk through the parking lot to the North side of the park and beyond.
 Strangely at the end of another Bay there is a lifeguard stand.
-Yes, there are lifeguards at this State Park in this remote part of Hawai'i and I am always glad they are around.
+Yes, there are lifeguards at this County Park in this remote part of Hawai'i and I am always glad they are around.
 They are also some of the best surfers at Pohoiki.
 This bay has two major breaks known as Shacks (as in in front of the lifeguard shack) and Bowls.
 The entry spot for both breaks is a small rocky pool not far from the lifeguard stand.
 The entry and exit is much easier than it looked and I believe to this day that has kept many surfers away from these amazing waves.
+Further North there is another shallow break known as Secrets which many surfers insist is the best wave on the island.

 As you go South, closer to the lifeguard shack, there are two more peaks that collectively made up Shacks.
 These waves break deep and fat.
 They form and break into a deeper spot so they aren’t as steep and pitchy as bowls.
 This makes it a great spot for longboarders who can catch the wave way outside and go left or right or both on the same ride.
 That’s what I love about Shacks.
 You can change direction as the wave would reform twice before you run out of room.